kiduswb/minimati/README.md

 # Minimati

-A simple, lightweight CMS for managing blog posts in your website.
+## Minimati is a simple, lightweight CMS for managing blog posts in your website.